 Demographics

 Comprising more than 80% of its population living in rural areas, the Central African Republic counts roughly 5 million citizens.
 The country has about eighty different ethnic groups and languages spoken there.
-French is the official language even if Sango is usually used as the lingua franca.
 Most individuals identify as Christian; Muslims and indigenous religions follow.

 Languages

 Spoken in more than eighty languages, the Central African Republic features a diverse linguistic environment.
-Still, French remains the official language and is utilized somewhat widely in government and education.
-Spoken as a lingua franca also Sango, a Creole language derived from Ngbandi and Ngbaka languages.
+Still, French is the official language and is used somewhat extensively in government and education.
+Spoken as a lingua franca, Sango is a Creole language derived from the Ngbandi and Ngbaka languages.

 Religion